-We believe the choice of AIDS education curriculum and materials should be controlled by
+We believe the choice of AIDS education curriculum and materials should be controlled by local school officials.

 Rural areas of school districts should be adequately represented on all boards of education.

 The State of Oklahoma must continue to expand its educational assistance to farmers who are in financial difficulty and/or trying to establish a new career.